jaxonfromkh/Kenium-Music/README.md

 some others i forgot

-Links not working on hosting servers (example: daki)
+Links not working on hosting servers (example: daki) - HOST ISSUE

 # Add the bot